Sacred Heart Summer School

 K-G2 Application Form | G3-8 Application Form |

-As soon as you complete the online application form, you will receive an invoice for the registration fee with your child’s Summer School ID#.
-Applications will not be processed before receiving payment of the registration fee.
+As soon as you complete the online application form, you will receive a confirmation and invoice for the course fees with your child’s Summer School ID#.
 Payment must be made by bank transfer or Internet banking (see payment instructions below).
 Please note that the business office will not be able to accept registration fees paid at the school in cash.

-Once you receive your course fee invoice, course fees may be paid through either bank transfer or Internet banking.
-Payment in full must be made by Friday, May 27th.
+Payment in full must be made by Friday, May 26th.
 Payments made after this date will incur a late fee of ¥3,000.

 PAYMENT INSTRUCTIONS